MG-Cloudflow/Intune-Toolkit/README.md

   - Document Assignments to Markdown File
     - Selected Policies / applications
     - Bulk Export of Policy Type
+- **Edit DisplayName & Description:** Easely eddit your policy/app names and descriptions
+- **Refresh:** Update and Refresh your security groups and policies/apps
 - **Logging:** Detailed logging for all major actions and error handling.

 ## Prerequisites